-Given how all of the obvious results of the longest war in American history, which is still ongoing, are all highly undesirable to the American people, we can deduce with certainty that the US government, and thus the US military, serve someone other than the American people.
-Could the US government still be fighting the longest war in US history in Afghanistan just to give tax dollars to defense contractors and other cronies given how the only other obvious results have also been harmful: 1) the opiod epidemic in the US, 2) the damage to the US economy, 3) the injury, death, or suicide of American troops, and 4) the creation of new enemies as a result of occupying and killing so many innocent people?
+Given how all of the obvious results of the longest war in American history, which is still ongoing (as of December 2017), are all highly undesirable to the American people, we can deduce with certainty that the US government, and thus the US military, serve someone other than the American people.
+Could the US government still be fighting the longest war in US history just to give tax dollars to defense contractors and other cronies, given how the only other obvious results have also been harmful: 1) the opiod epidemic in the US, 2) the damage to the US economy, 3) the injury, death, or suicide of American troops, and 4) the creation of new enemies as a result of occupying and killing so many innocent people?

 One clue is another, less obvious, result of the war in Afghanistan—the US government is perfecting asymmetric warfare.
 In fact, the US government has been practicing asymmetric warfare almost continuously since the Vietnam war began.